Skip to Content

 Gordon Greenwald demonstrates totem pole carving

-Icy Strait Point has excursions for every budget if you want to explore more of the area and have the money to do it.
+Icy Strait Point has excursions for every budget if you want to explore more of the area and spend a little cash.

 7. Tree Top Adventure Park

-If you’re traveling with children, the Tree Top Adventure Park provides fun for both kids and adults.
-Located under the transporter gondola, you’ll have fun traversing an obstacle course through the forest.
+If you’re traveling with children, the Tree Top Adventure Park provides fun for all ages.
+Located under the transporter gondola, you’ll have fun traversing a forested obstacle course.

 The adventure park offers four levels of difficulty.
 Ages seven and up will enjoy the easier level one and two courses.
 Level three provides a slightly more challenging path.

 The top-level course has a minimum age of 12.
-It features six zip lines and 18 obstacles to keep you entertained.
-Bring your camera, so you can capture photos of your family balancing on bridges, walking on logs, and flying through the trees n a zip line.
+It features six zip lines and 18 obstacles containing balancing bridges, log walkways, and a zip line.

 8. Ride The World’s Largest Ziprider